 Once this recording has been placed on title, transfers of title and subdivisions cannot be registered, and building works cannot proceed, on the land without a notice issued by us allowing that GAIC event to occur.

 Certificates we issue

 To facilitate land development in the contribution area, we issue various notices and certificates relating to the GAIC status of the land.

-If you are buying, selling or developing land within a contribution area, you can apply to us for a GAIC certificate.
+If you are buying, selling, developing or carrying out buildings works on land within a contribution area, you can apply to us for a GAIC certificate.
 There is no fee for these certificates.

 A GAIC certificate sets out the:

 - Potential GAIC liability, if a GAIC event were to occur in respect of the land.